ROLLS ROYCE QRP?

 I sold the KX32M (2M module) because I just never really used it.
 It could only put out 3W max and I rarely go outdoors to play anything other than HF.
 If I do decide to spend the day engaging in VHF activities, I'd take something dedicated to the task.

-But anyway, if you bought the same spec KX3, it would add up to a staggering £2600 😮 That is an insane amount of money for a little portable QRP radio!
+But anyway, if you bought the same spec KX3, at the time of writing, it would add up to a staggering £2645 😮 That is an insane amount of money for a little portable QRP radio!
 But that's where this radio differs to the others - used with an amp, this radio could easily also be your main Base Station too.

 It's important to use a good battery with the KX3 (or any other portable radio) in my opinion.
 Manufacturers incorporate internal Nicad battery trays but they very quickly run low on power which can cause issues such as the ATU being unable to find a match, etc.